code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-21-spring-batch-tasklet-example.md

 Now that our Spring Batch Tasklet is created let's change the `CapitalizeNamesJobConfig` to include it.

-We add a `deleteFilesStep()` Bean that uses the `FileDeletingTasklet`.
-We then adapt the `capitalizeNamesJob()` Bean so that this new `Step` is executed at the end.
+We add a `deleteFilesStep` Bean that uses the `FileDeletingTasklet`.
+We then adapt the `capitalizeNamesJob` Bean so that this new `Step` is executed at the end.

-We also add a `MultiResourceItemReader` Bean that reads multiple input files.
+We also add a `multiItemReader` Bean that reads multiple input files.

-We finish by creating the `fileDeletingTasklet()` Bean on which we specify the directory that needs to be cleaned.
+We finish by creating the `fileDeletingTasklet` Bean on which we specify the directory that needs to be cleaned.

 {% highlight java %}
 package com.codenotfound.batch.job;